kym6464/hearbeat-logger/README.md

 A long-running python script that writes heartbeat logs to Cloud Logging on a schedule.
 The idea is to setup a log-based alert that will fire if no heartbeat log is received in a certain period of time.

+Also creates a local directory called `logs` in the project root and logs to a file.

 ## Getting Started

 Copy google cloud service account private key file to the project root as "gcloud-logger-key.json".
 The only required permission is `logging.write`.